ashutoshmjain/gita/src/mathuraChap03.md

 > A distinction must be made here between information and knowledge.
 Information doesn't have the creative potency - knowledge has.
 Information is dualistic - knowledge harnesses duality to manifest third dimension.
 >
-> "Third" stands for infinite possibilities each reflecting one unique aspect of knowledge.
+> "Third" stands for infinite possibilities.
+Each reflecting one unique aspect of knowledge.
 Physical manifestation is just one among many possibilities.
 For example a binary system is a duality.
-When knowledge combines billions of binary transistors, it becomes an operating system and internet.
-They may not appear solid physical things, but they are as much manifested entities as the physical processing chips and the computer.
-In similar fashion, our body and consciousness are two unique aspects of knowledge - there are many more that we are not even aware of.
+When knowledge combines billions of binary transistors, it becomes a computer chip.
+But that is only physical manifestation.
+Operating system and internet -  they may not appear solid physical things, but they are as much manifested entities as the physical processing chips.
+Design of the computer box and  the form are other possibilities of manifestation.
+In similar fashion, our body and consciousness are two unique aspects of knowledge - intertwined just as the chip and operating system are.
+There are many more aspects of our being that we are not even aware of.

 Knowledge is inexpressible (`Avykta`), though it can be decrypted through repetitive actions - practice.
 Most of the communications we receive are information.
 For example the user manual is information.
 It may answer "how to use the gadget" -  it wouldn't enable you build one.
 In order to convey knowledge - the ability to manifest - both sender and the receiver must put in enormous repetitive efforts - `Yazna`.
 In other words - sender must be able to enable the receiver create things.
 In essence the communication of knowledge is manifestation.
 As they say - God doesn't talk - she creates !

 </div>